Why Should I Use VPS Hosting?

 If your business requires more control, higher security, and greater flexibility on a lower budget, look no further than Namecheap’s VPS Hosting Plans (Quasar or Pulsar).

 Whichever plan you choose, you’ll be able to enjoy many of the benefits you’d get from a Dedicated Server, without taking on the inevitable cost.
-Offering you far more freedom and flexibility than Shared Hosting, it’s up to you what sort of server management you prefer to have (User-Responsible, Basic or Complete) with your VPS.
+Compared to Shared Hosting, a VPS offers you far more freedom and flexibility than Shared Hosting.
+Here it’s up to you what sort of server management you prefer to have (User-Responsible, Basic or Complete) with your VPS.

 Are you already a Shared Hosting customer but you want to make the switch to VPS Hosting?
 With Namecheap, our friendly team of qualified experts makes it all so easy.
 The best part?
 It’s free to transfer, no matter if you’re a Namecheap customer or if you’ve purchased a hosting plan from a third-party provider.
 An added bonus?
 You get a free .website domain name and email if you purchase cPanel.